 Fair values have been determined for measurement and/or disclosure purposes based on the following methods.
 When applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.
-Management considers that due to their short-term nature the carrying amounts of financial assets and financial liabilities, which include cash and cash equivalents, and accounts payables and accrued liabilities are assumed to approximate their fair values.
-The lease liability is classified as level 2 and the fair value is determined based on market interest rates.
+Management considers that due to their short-term nature the carrying amounts of financial assets and financial liabilities, which include cash, and accounts payables and accrued liabilities are assumed to approximate their fair values.